ztstradl-web/ztstradl-web.github.io/docs/index.md

 ## Introduction

-* This needs to be updated so that a reader gets an idea of the prupose of this datasheet.
+* This needs to be updated so that a reader gets an idea of the purpose of this datasheet.

 ### Project Summary

-* This needs to be updated to reflect <ins>your version</ins> of team project so when shared not via the team's report, the reader gets an idea of the direction of the project and how your work will contribute to the overall success.
+* This needs to be updated to reflect <ins>your version</ins> of the team project, so when shared not via the team's report, the reader gets an idea of the direction of the project and how your work will contribute to the overall success.
-* Add context that tires into the link to your [team report.](https://www/example.com)
+* Add context that ties into the link to your [team report.](https://www/example.com)

 ### My Contribution

 * This needs to be updated to reflect a team introduction
 * Content should also help an unfamiliar reader navigate to areas of interest.
+Information like:

-To reveiw the details listed of the material used to construst the subsection, you can review it in the ["BOM"](https://embedded-systems-design.github.io/EGR304DataSheetTemplate/03-BOM/BOM/) section of the datasheet.
+To review the details listed of the material used to construct the subsection, you can review it in the ["BOM"](https://embedded-systems-design.github.io/EGR304DataSheetTemplate/03-BOM/BOM/) section of the datasheet.

+For all the sections